 If any creditors respond to the notice by objecting to dissolution, they must provide sufficient evidence that they have a legitimate claim against the LLC.
-If their claims are valid, the business must pay its outstanding debts before dissolution.
+If their claims are valid, the business must pay its outstanding debts before the dissolution process.

 Without tax clearance certificates, the Pennsylvania LLC will not dissolve, and the state could seize its assets to cover any outstanding tax liabilities.

-You can obtain your tax clearance certificate by filing Form REV-181 (Application for Tax Clearance Certificate) with the Bureau of Employment Security of the Department of Labor & Industry and the Pennsylvania Department of Revenue .
+We obtained our tax clearance certificate by filing Form REV-181 with the Bureau of Employment Security of the Department of Labor & Industry and the Pennsylvania Department of Revenue .

 A Pennsylvania LLC must also file its final federal income tax return by completing Form 1065 and checking the "final return" box.

-Step 6: File Pennsylvania LLC Articles of Dissolution
+Step 4: File Articles or Certificate of Dissolution

-The final step in dissolving a Pennsylvania LLC is filing the Articles of Dissolution (Certificate of Dissolution) with the Pennsylvania Department of State.
-This document confirms that the LLC dissolution has been completed under state law .
+File the Articles of Dissolution (Certificate of Dissolution) with the Pennsylvania Department of State to confirm that the LLC dissolution has been completed under state law .

-The form must be signed by an authorized individual (Pennsylvania registered agent or LLC member).
+The form must be signed by an authorized individual (a Pennsylvania registered agent or LLC member).